Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Introduction

 With a focus on mesh-based modeling of physical systems, we use the idea of conditional parameterization (CP) to build the hierarchical relations between different physical quantities as well as numerical discretization information into the network architectures.
+The key contributions of our work are as follows~\footnote{The source code is released to facilitate future research at \url{https://github.com/davidxujiayang/cpnets}}:

-We demonstrate that the CP modification can be used of drop-in replacements for different existing models on several tasks essential to the modeling of physical systems.
-We also propose a conditionally parameterized graph neural network (GP-GNet), which fully utilizes the power of CP to effectively model complex physics such as chemical source terms, irregular mesh discretizations, and different types of boundary conditions.
-To our knowledge, GP-GNet is the first deep learning model capable of standalone prediction of reacting flows on irregular meshes.
-Our code will be released on publication.
+1. We demonstrate that a drop-in CP modification can bring significant improvements for various existing models on several tasks essential to the modeling of physical systems.

+2. We propose a conditionally parameterized graph neural network (CP-GNet), which effectively models complex physics such as chemical source terms, irregular mesh discretizations, and different types of boundary conditions.

+3. We conduct extensive numerical tests and demonstrate state-of-the-art performances on problems of different complexities, ranging from the basic viscous Burgers equation to a complex reacting flow.